maxday/lambda-perf/README.md

 ### Step 3

-After all these invocations, all information stored in Dynabo DB is aggregated and a new JSON file is created, then commited to this repo. ie: https://github.com/maxday/lambda-perf/blob/main/data/2022-09-05.json
+After all these invocations, all information stored in DynamoDB is aggregated and a new JSON file is created, then commited to this repo. ie: https://github.com/maxday/lambda-perf/blob/main/data/2022-09-05.json

 ### Step 4

 A static website, hosted on GitHub pages here: https://maxday.github.io/lambda-perf/ fetches this JSON file and displays the result in a (nice?)
-UI
+UI.

 ### Step 5